crcn/dolce.js/README.md

 ## Implicit Middleware

 Implicit middleware allows you to inject routes without explicitly defining them.
-For example:
+This example for instance would allow you to drop in an "alpha" check to make sure a user has been invited to a service before signing up:

 ```javascript
 router.on({